smdesai/SmartStorePerf/README.md

 - Clear Soup: Empty the soup
 - +10: Insert 10 records based on Payload size in Settings
 - RUN: Run a set of tests writing 10 records starting from 100K and ending at 2000K
-- PRF: Generates performance data (as CSV) so it can be accessed via the Files app
+- EXPORT: Exports performance in CSV form which can be accessed via the Files App
-- RST: Remove performance data
+- ERASE: Erase performance data

 Screen shows ouput for most recent operation first:
 - Blue is for the beginning of an operation